I Am a Man!

-I Am a Man is a declaration of civil rights, often used as a personal statement and as a declaration of independence against oppression.
+I Am a Man (stylized I AM A MAN) is a declaration of civil rights, often used as a personal statement and as a declaration of independence against oppression.

 "Am I not a man?"

 Historically, in countries such as the United States and South Africa, the term "boy" was used as a pejorative racist insult towards men of color and slaves, indicating their subservient social status of being less than men.
 In response, "Am I not a man and a brother?" became a catchphrase used by British and American abolitionists.
 In 1787, Josiah Wedgwood designed the Wedgwood anti-slavery medallion.
 He copied the original design from the Society for Effecting the Abolition of the Slave Trade as a cameo in black and white.
 It was widely reproduced and became a popular fashion statement promoting justice, humanity, and freedom.

 The question "Am I not a man?" was brought up again during the Dred Scott decision of the U.S. Supreme Court in 1857.
 During the Civil Rights Movement at the Memphis sanitation strike in 1968, "I Am a Man!" signs were used to answer the same question.

 On trial for bringing his son back to Nebraska for burial, from a forced march to Oklahoma, in 1879 Ponca Chief Standing Bear spoke to Judge Dundy in his Omaha trial, "That hand is not the color of yours, but if I pierce it, I shall feel pain.
 If you pierce your hand, you also feel pain.
 The blood that will flow from mine will be the same color as yours.
 I am a man.
 God made us both."
 Standing Bear (and Native Americans) were granted habeas corpus meaning that they had status in the court and were indeed human beings.